open-feature/ofep/OFEP-metric-hooks.md

 ## State: PENDING REVIEW

-This OFEP propose to introduce OpenFeature hook for OpenTelemetry metrics.
+This OFEP proposes to introduce an OpenFeature hook for OpenTelemetry metrics.

 ## Background